wbphelps/VKeyboard/README.md

  (C) Copyright 2007 Anthony Maro<br>
  (C) Copyright 2014 William B Phelps

-   Version 2.0 - February 2014 - for PiTFT 320x240 touchscreen
+   Version 2.1 - February 2014 - for PiTFT 320x240 touchscreen

+   Now has 2 line input area (code specific for 2 lines, not generalized)

    This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as